 *Green waste and used oil cannot be disposed of in your recycle container.
 Please contact your local customer service center for proper handling.

-**The Upper and Lower Desert cities are not accepting Styrofoam at this time.
+**The Upper and Lower Desert cities are only accepting foam packing blocks (such as the foam blocks that protect new televisions or computers) at this time.
 Please contact your local customer service center for more information.

 America Recycles Day

 America Recycles Day (ARD), November 15, is the only nationally recognized day dedicated to encouraging Americans to recycle and to buy recycled products.